What are Web Tasks?

 When to use Web Tasks

-Use Web Tasks when:- The task benefits from generated code—crawling pages, extracting data across many entities, repeated multi-step actions.
+Use Web Tasks when:- The task benefits from generated code, such as crawling pages, extracting data across many entities, repeated multi-step actions.

 - You’ll run the same task (or variations of it) more than once.
 The payoff comes from reuse.